HadrienGardeur/audiobook-manifest/README.md

 - it must include a `duration` element that provides the total duration of the audiobook
 - it must also include the `narrator` element

-While the format and bitrate of each audio file that constitute the audiobook are provided in the `spine`, it is also recommended to include:

-- the main media type used for the audio files using the `type` element
-- the bitrate for those files using the `bitrate` element

 ## Listing Audio Files